paalamugan/paalamugan-portfolio/content/site/index.md

 ignoreMarkdown: true

 meta:
-    title: Paalamugan Portfolio
+  title: Paalamugan
-    description: Senior full stack developer and very much passionate and interesting about any coding language.
+  description: A senior full stack developer and very much passionate and interesting about any coding language.

 common: common